Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Discussion

+{ The main computational burden of multi-phase P-Q flexibility estimation comes from the need to iteratively solve the nonlinear optimisation problem \eqref{Model: objective}-\eqref{Model: phase_coordination}.
+As illustrated in Fig.~\ref{Fig: iterative PQ algorithm}, the number of optimisation problems to be solved depends on the desired granularity of P-Q area estimation, i.e., the number of feasible operating points found at the boundary of the area.
+Thus, the scalability of the proposed framework depends on the computation time of the underlying AC OPF problems, which are driven by the following factors: \begin{itemize} \item Distribution network size (number of buses and lines). \item Number of flexible units available in the network. \item Severity of voltage unbalance constraints \eqref{Model: vuf_lim} and the number of VUF-constrained buses $\mathcal{N}^{\text{vu}}$. \item Relationship between the placement of flexible units, existing voltage unbalances, and VUF-constrained buses. \end{itemize}

+This subsection elaborates on these factors through a series of scalability tests, offering further insight into the computational complexity and scalability of the framework.
+All tests were performed on a laptop with an Intel Core i7-1365U CPU 1.80 GHz and 16 GB of RAM.
+Detailed configurations of the tests, together with the simulation code, timing data, and visualisations, are available in the repository \cite{3FlexAnalyser}.
+The results suggest that the framework can scale to larger and more complex networks.
+Importantly, because the underlying AC OPF is a non-convex nonlinear problem, IPOPT solve times and convergence are governed not only by problem size but also by solver iteration counts, local nonlinearity, and the set of binding constraints.

-Regarding the computational aspects of flexibility quantification, the main computational burden comes from the need to iteratively solve the nonlinear optimisation problem \eqref{Model: objective}-\eqref{Model: phase_coordination}.
-A single OPF problem with no voltage unbalance constraints converges in 0.1-0.2 seconds and 5-50 seconds for the 5-bus and 221-bus cases, respectively.
-This means that the boundary of an aggregated P-Q flexibility area with 50 points can be estimated in less than 2500 seconds (43 minutes).
-On average, it takes 16 minutes to calculate a single boundary presented in Fig.~\ref{fig: 221bus coordination analysis}.
-Note that these values are reported for the simulations performed on a laptop with an Intel Core i7-10510U CPU 1.80GHz and 16 GB of RAM.
-The flexibility estimation process can be greatly sped up by using more powerful computers and parallel computing (solving OPF problems for different points on different machines).
-Therefore, DSO can perform this flexibility assessment close to real time.
+As expected, the size of the network is a primary driver of computation time: the mean convergence time for a single OPF problem with voltage unbalance constraints is approximately 0.1 s and 40 s for the 5-bus and 221-bus cases, respectively.
+This suggests that in the 221-bus system, the boundary of an aggregated P-Q flexibility area defined by 50 points can be estimated in 2000 s (33 min) on average.
+The flexibility estimation process can be greatly sped up by using more powerful hardware and parallel computing, as independent OPF problems can be distributed across different cores and machines.
+Therefore, DSO can perform this flexibility assessment close to operational timescales, e.g., updating flexibility areas during intraday markets every 15 minutes.
+Yet, it is important to highlight that the proposed framework is not intended for real-time control.
+Instead, it is best suited for operational planning and market-related applications.

-There also exist computational challenges related to the number of flexible units available in the network and the number of buses on which VUF constraints \eqref{Model: v1}-\eqref{Model: vuf_lim} are imposed.
-In the 221-bus case study, VUF constraints were imposed only on 7 buses (corresponding to buses with the highest voltage unbalances).
-The inclusion of VUF limits for all 221 buses dramatically increases the computation time and makes the problem intractable.
-This paper aims to illustrate the impacts of phase unbalances on flexibility services in distribution networks.
-Thus, scalability challenges in large networks with numerous DER and load unbalances are left for future research.